mendersoftware/mender-docs/03.Client-installation/01.Overview/docs.md

 In order to enable the client to work in as many environments as possible, we designed it to be generic and extensible while providing a default setup and configuration that should work for most environments.
-When running managed mode, i.e. connected to a Mender server, there are a number of settings and extension points that you may need to modify for your particular setup.
+When running managed mode, i.e. connected to a Mender Server, there are a number of settings and extension points that you may need to modify for your particular setup.